A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: The Flexible Job Shop Scheduling Problem

-It indicates the degree of resilience in the FJSSP setting~\cite{escamilla-serna_global-local_2021}.
+It indicates how many of the machines in the production environment can handle multiple operations~\cite{escamilla-serna_global-local_2021}.
 In case, all operations of all jobs can be processed by any machine, $\beta =1$ and the FJSSP is called fully flexible.
-Otherwise, i.e. $0 < \beta < 1$, it is only partially-flexible and, consequently, harder to solve.
-The duration variety $dv$ is defined as the quotient of the number of unique values of the processing times $T_{i,j,k}$ within a FJSSP instance $d_{unique}$ and the total number of machine assignment options across all operations, i.e.,
+Otherwise, i.e. $0 < \beta < 1$, it is only partially-flexible and, potentially, harder to solve.
+The duration variety $dv$ is defined as the quotient of the number of unique values of the processing times $T_{i,j,k}$ within a FJSSP instance $d_{unique}$ and the total number of machine assignment options across all operations,

 Low $dv$ values indicate either very similar processing times across all available machines or a large amount of assignment options, respectively.
-This corresponds to many distinct scheduling solutions that have the same level of fitness.
+This corresponds to many distinct scheduling solutions that have the same solution quality, i.e. equal makespan values.

-Figure~\ref{fig:duration_variation_sources} displays scatter plots of two characteristic features of all benchmark instances.
-This provides a first overview of the diversity of the individual instances and reveals where similarities coincide.
-This illustration of benchmark properties supports the demand for targeted filtering of instance subgroups to get a better insight into the algorithmic working principles of developed solvers.
-Details on the particular characteristics of the considered benchmark sources can be found in the Github repository of the FJSSP(-W) benchmarking environment~\cite{Hutter_Benchmarking}.
-The description of the respective environment is provided in Sec.~\ref{sec:benchmark}.